CesareDev/crypto/README.md

 # crypto

-Cryptography library written for recreation purpose.
+Cryptography and related functions library written for recreation purpose.
 For now it includes base64 encoding functions and secure hash familty functions.

 ## Building